BurhanRaja/React-TextUtils-Website/README.md

 4. Alerts system is added

 On Every activity done on the website an alert will be showcased for 1.5 sec as to remind what action did the user perform.
-The is created in `App.js` file to send it to all the components
+The is created in `App.js` file to send it to all the components.

+5. React Router

+React Router is used to load pages fast.
+If a component is common in every page, it will not load the whole page again but the parts that are unique to the page.
+The jump from one page to another happens without any loading.

+Here, I have used react router to route the Home page and about page.
+The components like navbar and alerts are same for all pages.